System Design Space

 IaC platform baseline

-Set up state backend, locking/versioning, repository structure, and shared naming/tagging standards.
+Set up state backend, locking, versioning, repository structure, and shared naming and tagging rules.

 30-60 days